 The already mentioned areas are popular tourist spots in Islamabad however, what about places we know will become tourism hotspots?
 One such place is Blue World City.

-Thus, Blue World City is speculated to attract loads of tourism— firstly from the families of those Chinese workers working on CPEC, and secondly, from the rest of the world who want to come and see these sites.
+Thus, Blue World City attracts loads of tourism— firstly from the families of those Chinese workers working on CPEC, and secondly, from the rest of the world who want to come and see these sites.